FAQ

 Q: What supporting documents are required?

-A: Documents may include, but are not limited to pay stubs, W-2s or other wage statements, IRS Form 1099s, tax filings, depository institution statements demonstrating regular income or an attestation from an employer.
+: Documents may include, but are not limited to pay stubs, W-2s or other wage statements, IRS Form 1099s, tax filings, depository institution statements demonstrating regular income or an attestation from an employer.

 Q: What types of properties does VMRP cover?

-A: Eligible dwelling types include single-family single unit attached or detached homes, condominium units, cooperatives, mobile, or manufactured homes (attached and unattached to land).
+Eligible dwelling types include single-family single unit attached or detached homes, condominium units, cooperatives, mobile, or manufactured homes (attached and unattached to land).
 The property must be located in Virginia.
 Applicant must own and occupy the property as their primary residence (no second homes) and the property must be habitable (not condemned or having suffered material damage).
 Note that 2-4 unit properties and mixed-use properties are not eligible for VMRP.

 Q: What are qualified expenses?

-A: Qualified expenses for VMRP may include:
+Qualified expenses for VMRP may include:

-Mortgage payment assistance on first and subordinate mortgages, including down payment assistance loans provided by nonprofit or government entities.
+• Mortgage payment assistance on first and subordinate mortgages, including down payment assistance loans provided by nonprofit or government entities.

-Financial assistance to allow a homeowner to reinstate a mortgage or to pay other housing-related costs related to a period of forbearance, delinquency or default.
+• Financial assistance to allow a homeowner to reinstate a mortgage or to pay other housing-related costs related to a period of forbearance, delinquency or default.

-Homeowner’s insurance, flood insurance and mortgage insurance.
+• Homeowner’s insurance, flood insurance and mortgage insurance.

-Homeowner’s association fees or liens, condominium association fees, special assessments or common charges
+• Homeowner’s association fees or liens, condominium association fees, special assessments or common charges

-Payment assistance for delinquent property taxes to prevent homeowner tax foreclosures.
+• Payment assistance for delinquent property taxes to prevent homeowner tax foreclosures.

-Personal property taxes on mobile homes and, in some cases, lot rental fees on unaffixed mobile homes.
+• Personal property taxes on mobile homes and, in some cases, lot rental fees on unaffixed mobile homes.
 However, applications for lot rent only are not eligible under VMRP.

-Q: How does the application process work?
+Q: How did the application process work?

-The pre-screening and application system is a self-service portal that allows homeowners to register for the program, complete screening and application information, and submit supporting documentation.
+A: Homeowners seeking assistance through the Virginia Mortgage Relief Program submitted electronic applications via VirginiaMortgageRelief.com.
+The pre-screening and application system was a self-service portal that allowed homeowners to register for the program, complete screening and application information, and submit supporting documentation.
 Applicant status updates are also available through the self-service portal.
+In addition, applicants can contact the VMRP Call Center from 8 a.m. - 8 p.m.
+ET, Monday through Friday at 833-687-8677 for assistance.

 Q: Is the VMRP assistance taxable as income?
 I currently have a mortgage credit certificate (MCC).
 How will VMRP assistance affect my ability to claim the interest credit?